Top destinations for getting off the tourist track in Vietnam

 Doc Let Beach – Ninh Hoa

 Nha Trang, Phan Thiet, Mui Ne may be the first thoughts appearing in any beach lover’s mind in their Vietnam vacation.
-Therefore, many people will miss a lovely beach located in Ninh Hoa, which is home to a 10 kilometer (six mile) stretch of white-sand bank where you won’t see too many foreigners.
+Therefore, many people will miss a lovely beach located in Ninh Hoa, which is home to a 10 kilometer (6 miles) stretch of the white-sand bank where you won’t see too many foreigners.
 It’s a lovely town, an hour north of Nha Trang.
 You get to see what a Vietnamese beach town looks like without all the touristy shops catering to rich foreigners — a nice break from the predictable backpacker haunts.

 As you finish your descent over the Hai Van Pass, north of Da Nang, you come around one last corner and find one of the most beautiful sights in all of Vietnam.
 It’s a famous scene from an episode of Top Gear, and if you’re traveling along the coast in either direction, then add some time to have a look at Lang Co.

-“That image really is a metaphor for Vietnam — the mountains, the coastline, the big new engineering project and the traditional fishing scene…” — Jeremy Clarkson, from Top Gear, Season 12: Episode 8
+“That image really is a metaphor for Vietnam — the mountains, the coastline, the big new engineering project, and the traditional fishing scene…” — Jeremy Clarkson, from Top Gear, Season 12: Episode 8